 Even though Bill's flame has been extinguished, he had a fire in his soul that will live forever through his children and grandchildren.
 He is survived by his wife Mary and son Hobie of Coos Bay, sons Justin (Tiffany) of Palmer, AK and Jesse (Carli) Ainsworth, both of Coos Bay and daughters Chyanne (Devon) Asher of Central Point, OR and Chandler (Brad Marcott) Ainsworth of Coos Bay.
 He is also survived by grandchildren Jason, Mason, Ava, Morgan, Parker, Dallas, Bostyn, Max, Camdyn, Cayslea, Jackson, Lincoln and Myles.
 Other people that always had a special place in Bill's heart include stepchildren Jennifer and Thayer Hillis and his brother from another mother, Eddie Tompkins.
 Bill was preceded in death by his parents and his only sibling, Jimmy.

 Death had its work cut out trying to take Bill from us.
 He was a stubborn fighter who would not be silenced by throat cancer, which he beat before lung issues took his breath away.
 Instead, Bill passed peacefully in his sleep on the morning of November 10th after one last day watching football with his teenage son Hobie.
 A celebration of life will follow next summer, but anyone missing Bill can visit him at the Port Side in Charleston, where a photo of him working on the water still graces the wall.

 Arrangements are under the care of Coos Bay Chapel, 541-267-3131.
 Friends and family are encouraged to sign the online guestbook at www.coosbayareafunerals.com

-To send flowers to William "Bill" V. Ainsworth's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" V. Ainsworth, please visit our floral store.